DorianDepriester/Elasticipy/docs/source/Tutorial_StressStrain.rst

      [ 8.22419895e+01 -4.88440590e-01 -1.52733598e-01]
      [ 2.02619662e-01 -1.52733598e-01 -4.66942413e-02]]

-See :ref:`here<Tutorial: Averaging methods>` for further details about the averaging methods.
+See :ref:`here<Averaging methods>` for further details about the averaging methods.